LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/angular-lsn2/directives.rst

    :alt: Access Angular lesson 2 in VSCode.

 Open the terminal panel and navigate to the lesson2 folder.
 You should find subfolders for the examples and exercises used in this chapter.
-Also, solutions to some of the tasks are located in the ``example-solutions`` branch.
+Also, completed code to some of the tasks is located in the ``solutions`` branch.

 .. sourcecode:: bash